WHAT DO I PACK WHEN BACKPACKING AROUND SOUTH EAST ASIA?

 Okay, so first things first.
 Number one on your list should be a positive attitude, enthusiasm and excitement for what is about to be the best time of your life so far!
 Now that is cleared up, I can talk you through a more detailed list of packing essentials.

-Unless you are planning on spending your entire time sunning it up in one luxury hotel for the duration of your trip (which don't get me wrong sounds wonderful - but there is so much more to see!) then I would strongly recommend buying yourself a decent sized sturdy backpack.
+Unless you are planning on spending your entire time sunning it up in one luxury hotel for the duration of your trip (which don't get us wrong that sounds wonderful - but there is so much more to see!) then we would strongly recommend buying yourself a decent-sized sturdy backpack.
 They are just so much more convenient than a suitcase, as you may be lugging it on and off buses/boats/tuk tuks etc and it's just easier to be able to carry it on your back.
 Plus you would be surprised at how much you can fit in them once you start packing!

 - Lonely Planet Guide - you will see many fellow backpackers carrying these bibles around.
 These are a godsend for informing you of the best spots/accommodation and giving you tips and tricks to avoid scams and sticky situations.

 - Microfibre towel - I would HIGHLY recommend taking one.
-Not only are they space effective being very thin and lightweight, they also dry extremely quickly which is great for when your hopping around destinations.
+Not only are they space-effective being very thin and lightweight, they also dry extremely quickly which is great for when you're hopping around destinations.

 - Sunglasses and a funky fresh hat - keep the glare off and the head cool!

 - DEET - gotta get that extra strong stuff.
 It is a must for keeping those mozzies at bay!
 Careful not to spray too close though or touch anything immediately after.
 You will find yourself with an arm full of ink coz you just leant on your magazine ;)